Peter Dalglish: Thailand

-Dalglish served for some time as executive secretary to Youth Services Bureau of Ottawa, which helps out-of-work Canadian youth.
-In 1994, Dalglish was appointed as the first director of Youth Service Canada, the Government of Canada's civilian volunteer youth corps.
+Nepal

 In 2002 Dalglish was selected as the chief technical adviser for the UN's child labour program in Nepal.
 In this role, he focused on three initiatives: return children from orphanages to their families; treat children affected by HIV/AIDS, and apprenticeship training.

-In the late 1980s, Dalglish through Street Kids International arranged to rehabilitate and equip children's schools in southern Sudan as part of Operation Lifeline and hired Emma McCune to run the project.
-Between 2006 and 2010, Dalglish served as the executive director of the South Asia Children's Fund, which promotes education for disadvantaged children in the region.
+Afghanistan

 Dalglish served as Senior Advisor and Deputy Chief of Party for UN-Habitat in Kabul, Afghanistan October 2010–December 2014.
 In December 2014, he became Chief of Party until the end of his mission in July 2015.

+Dalglish also held senior positions for the United Nations' World Health Organization and International Labour Organization.

+International

+Dalglish started a for-profit corporation named "Schools Without Borders", along with Jacques de Milliano and Peter McFarlane, while residing in the Netherlands with his wife and child.

+Between 2006 and 2010, Dalglish served as the executive director of the South Asia Children's Fund, which promotes education for disadvantaged children in the region.
 Following his Afghanistan mission, Dalglish joined the UN Mission for Ebola Emergency Response.